 An interstate intrafamilial transfer through an FFL is not exempt from 1-handgun-in-30-days.

-An interstate intrafamilial transfer through an FFL will require a background check, a 10 day wait, a safe-handling demonstration, a lock for a handgun, proof of residence, and a fee determined by the FFL.
+An interstate intrafamilial transfer through an FFL will require a background check, a 10 day wait, a safe-handling demonstration, a lock for a handgun, proof of residence, a Firearm Safety Certificate and a transfer fee determined by the FFL.

 An interstate intrafamilial transfer through an FFL is not a California PPT.
 PPT here stands for Private Party Transfer, and under CA’s implementation in the DROS software, it is available only to buyers/sellers who each have CA ID.